 - Lower upfront investment since no extensive hardware is required.

-- Easy access from anywhere, which supports remote work and collaboration.
+- Very accessible from everywhere, for remote work and collaboration.

 - Regular updates and system maintenance handled by the service provider.

-This is an excellent solution for small to medium-sized labs, startups, or labs with limited in-house IT resources.
+This is a great solution for labs with small-to-medium size, startups, or labs with low in-house IT support.
 It’s easy to implement, flexible, and highly cost-effective.

 Web-Based LIMS